Real estate appraisal: Types of ownership interest

+A "valuer" is an individual or professional who is trained and qualified to determine the value of assets, typically real estate or personal property, for various purposes.
+Valuers assess the worth or fair market value of these assets based on their knowledge, expertise, and analysis of relevant data.

+"Valuation" refers to the process of determining the value or worth of an asset, property, business, or financial instrument.
+Valuation can be performed for a wide range of reasons, including businesses, assets, etc.

 Home inspection

 If a home inspection is performed prior to the appraisal and that report is provided to the appraiser, a more useful appraisal can result.
 This is because the appraiser, who is not an expert home inspector, will be told if there are substantial construction defects or major repairs required.
 This information can cause the appraiser to arrive at a different, probably lower, opinion of value.
 This information may be particularly helpful if one or both of the parties requesting the appraisal may end up in possession of the property.
 This is sometimes the case with property in a divorce settlement or a legal judgment.

 Mass appraisal and automated valuation models

 Automated valuation models (AVMs) are growing in acceptance.
-These rely on statistical models such as multiple regression analysis, machine learning algorithms or geographic information systems (GIS).
+These rely on statistical models such as multiple regression analysis, or machine learning algorithms.
 While AVMs can be quite accurate, particularly when used in a very homogeneous area, there is also evidence that AVMs are not accurate in other instances such as when they are used in rural areas, or when the appraised property does not conform well to the neighborhood.

 Computer-assisted mass appraisal (CAMA) is a generic term for any software package used by government agencies to help establish real estate appraisals for property tax calculations.
 A CAMA is a system of appraising property, usually only certain types of real property, that incorporates computer-supported statistical analyses such as multiple regression analysis and adaptive estimation procedure to assist the appraiser in estimating value.

-Geographic-assisted mass appraisal (GAMA) is a generic term for any GIS-centric software package used by government agencies to help establish real estate appraisals for property tax calculations.
+Geographic-assisted mass appraisal (GAMA) is a generic term for any geographic information system-centric software package used by government agencies to help establish real estate appraisals for property tax calculations.

 Spatial-CAMA (SCAMA) is a general term for mass appraisal where spatial data is used with spatial dependence or spatial heterogeneity models.
 Spatial Lag Model (SLM) and Spatial Autoregressive Moving Average (SARMA) fall under spatial dependence while Geographically Weighted Regression Models (GWR) falls under spatial heterogeneity.